leedium/occ-instance-migrator/README.md

 This tool will copy just the changes from a source instance to a target instance using [Oracle Commerce Cloud](https://cloud.oracle.com/en_US/commerce-cloud "Oracle Commerce Cloud") [DCU](https://docs.oracle.com/cd/E97801_01/Cloud.18C/ExtendingCC/html/s4305usethedesigncodeutility01.htm "Use the Design Code Utility").

-If Page Layout requires an instance, run the "--dcu" option before the "--plsu" options

-Web Content data is currently not supported and coming in a later OCC release
+Web Content data is currently not supported and coming in a later OCC release.
+(Dec 2018)

 ### status
 ~todo:  check if batch can be performed~